skyra-project/skyra/.github/PRIVACY_POLICY.md

 -   **How can I access the personal data you have about me?**

-If you would like to submit a data access request, you can do so by sending an email to skyra.project@gmail.com.
+If you would like to submit a data access request, you can do so by sending an email to contact@skyra.pw.
 Upon request we will start the process and provide you a link to access the personal data the Services has on you within 30 standard working days.

 -   **How do I correct, update, amend, or delete the personal data you have about me?**

 You can request modifications to your data from us directly.
-Please write us at skyra.project@gmail.com with the words "Personal Data Request" in the subject or body of your message, along with an explanation of what data subject right you are seeking to exercise.
+Please write us at contact@skyra.pw with the words "Personal Data Request" in the subject or body of your message, along with an explanation of what data subject right you are seeking to exercise.
 For your protection, we may take steps to verify identity before responding to your request.

 ## WHO IS SKYRA PROJECT'S EEA REPRESENTATIVE?